matt-cook/corpchaps.com/privacy-policy.md

 **Terms and Conditions**

-Please also visit our Terms and Conditions section establishing the use, disclaimers, and limitations of liability governing the use of our website at http://www.corpchaps.com/.
+Please also visit our [Site Use Agreement](www.corpchaps.com/site-use-agreement/) section establishing the use, disclaimers, and limitations of liability governing the use of our website.

 **Your Consent**

-By using our site, you consent to our privacy policy.
+By using our site, you consent to our Privacy Policy.

-**Changes to our Privacy Policy**
+**Changes to Our Privacy Policy**

 If we decide to change our privacy policy, we will post those changes on this page.